 Rosenberg and Dr. Joyce Yi-Frazier, a health psychologist and clinical research scientist, were separately exploring resilience and health outcomes in adolescents (with cancer and type 1 diabetes, respectively) when they learned of each other’s work.
 They decided to join forces and develop a curriculum to build skills that improve resilience and use it to try and improve both survival outcomes and psychosocial outcomes for adolescents and young adults with cancer.

 First the duo completed an exhaustive review of literature and research on resilience, stress and coping.
 They settled on a cultural anthropologist’s definition of resilience: a process to harness resources needed to sustain well-being.

 To identify the tangible qualities comprising resilience, the pair asked parents to recall what coping skills were important during their child’s treatment.
 They also collected hundreds of hours of interviews with teen and young adult cancer patients about what helped or hindered their resilience at the beginning, middle and end of their treatment.
-A prototype of the PRISM app shows the four key elements of the curriculum: stress management, goal setting, positive reframing and meaning making.

 From there, they developed a tool called PRISM (Promoting Resilience in Stress Management).
 PRISM, which is taught in person at the bedside, has four evidence-based skill-building sessions: stress management, goal-setting, positive reframing and meaning-making.
 The one-on-one sessions are typically held every other week, and each session is taught by a trained interventionist.